RoamGuru Roam Guru

 Price: €2-3 per serving

-Famous for their soft-serve ice cream made from fresh whipped cream.
-The texture is unlike any other ice cream—light, airy, and incredibly rich.
+Famous for soft-serve ice cream made from fresh whipped cream.
+The texture is unlike any other ice cream—light, airy, incredibly rich.
+It's the texture of clouds if clouds were made of dairy and sugar.

 Meal Times

-- Late night: Many cafés and snack bars serve until 1:00 AM or later
+• Late night: Snack bars (avondwinkels) and some cafés serve until 1:00 AM

 Reservations